 Arthur Hall is a co-educational, wellnessthemed residence hall/housing 112 students in a suite-style living environment.
 There are bathroom facilities and a common living space in each suite.
-A laundry room and a recreation room are also in this building.
 All students living in Arthur Hall sign a wellness agreement.
 This agreement supports students who wish to focus on health and wellness living while residing in this residential community.

 Martinetti Hall offers co-ed housing for upper class and non-traditional college students in double and single rooms on the second and third floors.
-On each floor there is one common bathroom.
+On each floor there are unisex bathroom facilities.
 Residence floors have large furnished lounges and an outstanding view of the Green Mountains.
 The second floor has a kitchen area equipped with an oven/range unit, refrigerator, and dining space for community dinners.